alssndro/sandros-sketch-plugins/README.md

 ### Draw Grid as Guidelines (alpha)

-Draws Ruler guides that mimic the horizontal grid set using ``View > Grid Settings... > Layout Grid``.
+Draws Ruler guides that mimic the horizontal grid set using ``View > Grid Settings... > Layout Settings``.

+Note that the 'Total Width' entered in the Layout Setting dialog must match the width of your artboard for this plugin to work correctly.

 *There are known issues with certain grid settings, hence alpha status.*